Skip to content

 They serve the same purpose (Git hosting + CI/CD) but are distinct products.
 Enterprise companies often use GitLab on-premise; startups and open-source projects use GitHub.
 List whichever you've used.
 If you've used both, list both: 'GitHub (open source), GitLab (enterprise CI/CD)'.

-Check if your resume lists Git & Version Control correctly
+Is Git & Version Control listed correctly on your resume?

-Upload your resume to see how Git & Version Control is scored by ATS systems — and get specific suggestions to close skill gaps for your target role.
+Upload your resume to see exactly how Git & Version Control is scored by ATS — and get suggestions to close skill gaps for your target role.

 Resume Tips for Roles That Need Git & Version Control